M.A. David Seibt

 - Seibt, David (2017): Configuring Technologies, Organizations and User-Bodies.
 The Introduction of 3D Printing to the Prosthetics Industry.
 In: Annual Meeting of the Society for Social Studies of Science (4S), Boston, USA.

 - Seibt, David (2017): Emancipation through digitalization?
 The case of 3D printing in the prosthetics industry.
-In: Proceedings of the 16th Annual IAS-STS Conference on Critical Issues in Science and Technology Studies.
+In: Proceedings of the 16th Annual IAS-MCTS Conference on Critical Issues in Science and Technology Studies.
 Graz, Austria, p.
 58.

 - Drewlani, Tobias; Seibt, David (2016): Tools of Control.
 The Cast of Project Ara.
 In: EASST/4S 2016: Science and Technology by Other Means – Exploring collectives, spaces and futures.
 Barcelona, Spain.